Who is the author of CodeBreakers® and what is their experience?

-CodeBreakers® works on phonics, however gives significant opportunity for over learning which is often missed.
-CodeBreakers® also works on a logical method, enabling students to understand where to use patterns in spelling and understand how letters change sound in relation to other letters in reading and spelling.
+CodeBreakers® works on phonics.
+In addition, it also provides significant opportunity for over learning which is often missed.
+CodeBreakers® also works on a logical method, enabling students to understand where to use patterns in spelling and understand how letters change sound, in relation to other letters when reading and spelling.

 My student has not had a positive experience of learning to read and spell and finds it difficult to engage in learning, does the programme help?

-The consistent lay out of the workbooks means your student will begin to anticipate how to complete the workbooks, as they are solely working on one sound/pattern they can begin to build their skills using the pattern/sound and have a positive experience.
+The consistent layout of the workbooks means your student will begin to anticipate how to complete the workbooks, as a student works solely on one sound/pattern, they can begin to build their skills using the pattern/sound and have a positive experience.

-My students struggles to read whole words, will CodeBreakers® help?
+My students struggle to read whole words, will CodeBreakers® help?

-Students who have followed CodeBreakers® don’t simply learn whole word recognition of high frequency words, they develop knowledge of words through the pattern, etymology and morphology, students are able to analyse sounds and the patterns of letters which make sounds, to apply logic and transfer this knowledge to other, less familiar words.
-This enables students to access a wider wordbank by transferring knowledge.
+Students who have followed CodeBreakers® don’t simply learn whole word recognition of high-frequency words, they develop knowledge of words through the pattern, etymology and morphology.
+Students are able to analyse sounds and the patterns of letters which make sounds, to apply logic and transfer this knowledge to other, less familiar words.
+This enables students to access a wider word bank by transferring knowledge to unfamiliar words.

 My student struggles each week to recall words in spelling tests, how will CodeBreakers® work?

 Traditionally students are asked to learn 10 spellings per week from the National Curriculum.
-It makes it simpler if they can be grouped into words which have the same pattern to reduce the amount of patterns they need to recall.
-Usually these are taught by “Look, say, cover” methods.
-Students are essentially recalling what the whole word looks like rather than understanding each ‘component part’ of a word and how a word is made up of sounds, syllables and possibly suffixes.
+It makes it simpler if they can be grouped into words which have the same pattern to reduce the number of patterns they need to recall.
+Usually, students are taught with “Look, say, cover” methods.
+Students are essentially recalling what the whole word looks like, rather than understanding each ‘component part’ of a word and how a word is made up of sounds, syllables and possibly suffixes.
 Students using CodeBreakers® will learn how to encode words, sound out words and make a written response for each sound.